 sellers to shame.
 It is beautiful.

 Worked on a sketch of compositional formula.
 It is meant to emulate classical academic compositional models of historical genre paintings.
-Movement, directional flow, as well as modern scientific observational theories based on eye movement and stereotypical categorical tendencies, including first noticed, and the cross pattern.
+Movement, directional flow, as well as modern scientific observational theories based on eye movement and stereotypical categorical tendencies, including first noticed, and the cross pattern are implemented.
 The general pattern for this work is a modification of the traditional and modern into an entirely new concept and method.

 Trading post photos: